rebelsky/sams-assorted-musings-reflections/csc151-2023fa-learning-objectives.md

 tags: [Teaching](index-teaching)
 blurb: How many?
 Which ones?
 version: 1.0
-released: 2023-07-29
+released: 2023-08-01
 current:
 ---
 It's the time of the summer when I start getting my fall classes ready.
 I even feel a bit behind; there's less than a month until the first day of classes.
 Agh!

-Anyway, one of the first things I do when putting together a class is to summarize the learning objectives for the course (or at least the primary topics) [1].
+In any case, one of the first things I do when putting together a class is to summarize the learning objectives for the course (or at least the primary topics) [1].
 The design of the class should be structured around those goals.
 In addition, since I'll be using a form of mastery grading in my fall classes, the learning objectives are central to the grading system.

 Today, we'll consider my preliminary design for the learning objectives for my section of CSC-151 [2].
 This fall, I'm returning to a version of CSC-151 that emphasizes image making and manipulation.
 The last time I taught such a course was in the spring of 2017.